swapnildeshmane/ui-component-css/docs/components/forms.md

 );
 {% endhighlight %}

-You'll need to set the language of your document (or subtree thereof) correctly in order for the correct text to be shown.
+You'll need to set the language of your document (or subtree thereof) successly in order for the success text to be shown.
 This can be done using [the `lang` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/lang) or the [`Content-Language` HTTP header](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.12), among other methods.